abdel-dialo/mini-projet-kubernetes/README.md

 ## Step 5 Create PersistentVolumeClaims and PersistentVolumes (wordpress)

-As with the mysql resources, I used the PV and PVC objects to persist the mysql data with ReadWriteOnce access
+As with the wordpress resources, I used the PV and PVC objects to persist the wordpress data with ReadWriteOnce access

 - wordpressPV.yml